 Although NextNRG is not regulated as a public utility in the United States under applicable national, state or other local regulatory regimes where it conducts business, it expects to compete primarily with regulated utilities.
-As a result, it has developed and is committed
+As a result, it has developed and is committed to maintaining a policy team to focus on the key regulatory and legislative issues impacting the entire industry.
+It believes these efforts help it better navigate local markets through relationships with key stakeholders and facilitate a deep understanding of the national and regional policy environment.

 To operate its systems, NextNRG may need to obtain interconnection permission from the applicable local primary electric utility.
 Depending on the size of the solar energy system and local law requirements, when needed interconnection permission will be provided by the local utility directly to NextNRG and/or future customers.
-In almost all cases, interconnection permissions are issued on the basis of a standard process that has been pre-approved by the local public utility commission or other regulatory body with jurisdiction over net metering policies.
+In almost all cases, interconnection permissions are issued on the basis of a standard process that has been preapproved by the local public utility commission or other regulatory body with jurisdiction over net metering policies.
 As such, no additional regulatory approvals are required once interconnection permission is given.